nanu-c/OpenPixelNode/README.md

 Software
 --------
-Software is based on the ArtNet protocol and whatever LED communication protocol you may want to use.
+The software is an Arduino sketch using a library for the ArtNet protocol and whatever LED communication protocol you may want to use.
 At the moment there is only support for WS2812.

 Dependencies